For Cervical Cancer Patients, Less Invasive Surgery Is Worse For Survival

 "Patients who underwent the minimally invasive surgery had four times greater likelihood of [cancer] recurrence than when they had the surgery through the open approach," says Dr. Pedro Ramirez at the MD Anderson Cancer Center in Houston.

-That was the surprising result of a study he co-authored comparing the minimally invasive approach to standard surgery though a large incision.
+That was the surprising result of a study he co-authored comparing the minimally invasive approach with standard surgery though a large incision.
 The study involved more than 600 women recruited at medical centers worldwide.
-Half had their uterus removed through open abdominal surgery, the other half had minimally invasive surgery.
+Half had their uterus removed through open abdominal surgery; the other half had minimally invasive surgery.

 A safety board overseeing the experiment called it to a halt before its scheduled completion after it became obvious that women in the minimally invasive group were doing substantially worse.

-These women were also less likely to be alive four and a half years following the surgery.
-About 94 percent of the women were still alive after minimally invasive surgery, compared with 99 percent of women who had standard surgery for the early-stage cancers being studied.
-(Women with more advanced cervical cancer are generally treated with chemotherapy and radiation rather than surgery).
+These women were also less likely to be alive 4 1/2 years following the surgery.
+About 94 percent of the women were still alive after minimally invasive surgery, compared with 99 percent of women who had standard surgery for the early stage cancers being studied.
+(Women with more advanced cervical cancer are generally treated with chemotherapy and radiation rather than surgery.)

 Ramirez says surgeons at MD Anderson "decided to stop offering the minimally invasive radical hysterectomy and completely convert to the open approach."